Chapter 6: Acceptable Use of Information Technology

 Unauthorized access to private information constitutes a violation of this policy, and may result in disciplinary actions under the Faculty Manual, Student Handbook, HR policies, or other applicable policy statements.
 Violation of this principle may also constitute a violation of state or federal law.

 Use of Vanderbilt’s network computing and electronic communications infrastructure comes with certain responsibilities and obligations.

 Tennessee and federal laws provide for civil and criminal penalties for violations of the law of systems use.
 Examples of unlawful actions include, but are not limited to, defamatory remarks, destruction of Vanderbilt University data or equipment, unauthorized copying of copyrighted material and the transportation of obscene materials across state lines.
 Any use of Vanderbilt network computing assets by anyone in the organization that violates state, federal, or local laws is prohibited.

 Vanderbilt University’s academic departments, clinical operations, and administrative areas maintain policies that govern and inform our day-to-day lives in the conduct of our Vanderbilt experience.
 Any use of Vanderbilt network computing assets that violates applicable institutional policies is prohibited.

+III.
 Violation of Student Honor and Conduct Codes

 c) Fiduciary Responsibilities